rbisdorff/Digraph3/docSphinx/tutorial.rst

     # voters: 15
     >>> ...

-Editing of the linear voting profile may be achieved by storing the data in a file, edit it, and reload it again:
+Editing of the linear voting profile may be achieved by storing the data in a file, edit it, and reload it again.

     >>> v.save('tutorialLinearVotingProfile')
     *--- Saving linear profile in file: <tutorialLinearVotingProfile.py> ---*
     >>> v = LinearVotingProfile('tutorialLinearVotingProfile')